20 Good movies to Learn Korean

 The movie is a saga of friendship, betrayal, and many complications as the story progresses.

-“Friend” is one of the best Korean movies for advanced learners interested in taking a higher level of TOPIK (Test of Proficiency in Korean).
+“Friend” is one of the best Korean movies for advanced learners interested in taking a higher-level TOPIK (Test of Proficiency in Korean).

 7. Forgotten (기억의 밤), 2017

-This Jang Hang-jun-directed cinema almost covers every dark genre.
-From sci-fi and horror to psychological thrillers and mystery, you have everything.
+This Jang Hang-jun-directed film covers almost every dark genre.
+From sci-fi and horror to psychological thrillers and mysteries, you have everything.

 The film features well-known actors from the drama industry, especially Kang Ha Neul.
 His visuals are no secret to Korean content-consuming fans.
-Plus, he falters each time with his acting skills.
+Additionally, he falters each time with his acting.

 The plot revolves around Jin Seok, played by Kang Ha Neul.
 It also includes his family, including his mother, father, and older brother, Yoo-seok.

-After moving into the new house, he realizes some things odd with his family.
+After moving into the new house, he notices some oddities in his family.

 While he was in that hustling period, his brother was abducted on a rainy night in front of his eyes.

 After 19 days, he suddenly returns.
-However, Jin Seok feels his brother seems strange and decides to find out why.
+However, Jin Seok feels his brother is behaving strangely and decides to find out why.

 Many words are context-clear, meaning you can learn new vocabulary quicker than you imagine.